mpinaud/mortex/README.md

 * No other setup or install necessary.

 ## Specs
+_The app will play theme song on load and will restart when new game starts._

 _The app will allow a player to enter a player name._
 * _Example Input: Player enters name._